briansunter/graph/site/src/content/logseq/issue-3.md

 My thought process went like this:

-I need to set up an about me page for my public graph, so people k who I am
+I need to set up an about me page for my public graph, so people know who I am

-Instead of choosing a random page name, I make a page at a kn location in my graph called `[[logseq-social/profile]]`
+Instead of choosing a random page name, I make a page at a known location in my graph called `[[logseq-social/profile]]`

 Instead of just writing plain text, I use logseq properties to add a little bit of structure.
 This means I add properties like